 We write a public blog and include this on our website.
 Any information you include in a comment on our blog may be read, collected and used by anyone.
 If your personal information appears on our blogs and you want it removed, please email firstname.lastname@example.org.
-If we are unable to remove your information, we will tell you why.

 Our website includes widgets and social media features, such as the Facebook ‘Like’ button.
 These features may collect information such as your IP address and which page you visited on our website, and may set a cookie to make sure the feature works properly.
 Social media features and widgets are either hosted by a third party or hosted directly on our website.